 Applicants should have completed an undergraduate major in a physical science such as astronomy, atmospheric sciences, chemistry, geology, mathematics, or physics.
 However, admission is based on the overall demonstrated capability and preparation of the applicant.
 Information about the program and completion requirements is available here: http://www.lpl.arizona.edu/graduate/forms

 The department does not offer Spring admission.
 For full consideration, applications for the Fall term should be received by 7:59a.m.
 MST on December 10, 2018—application will be unavailable as of 8:00a.m. on December 10.
 The online application will be available as of August 20.
 Only complete applications will be considered.
 Applicants are expected to have strong preparation and exceptional academic achievement in physical or mathematical science.
 The Admissions Committee uses transcripts, GRE scores, and letters of recommendation to evaluate applicants.
 Most admitted students are awarded financial support in the form of research or teaching assistantships.

 - Prospective students must complete an application to the University of Arizona Graduate College as well as to the Department of Planetary Sciences.
 These applications are combined into one online application, which is accessible here.
 There is an application fee.

-- The Department of Planetary Sciences has an application deadline of midnight on December 6.
+- The Department of Planetary Sciences has an application deadline of midnight (MST) on December 8, 2014.
 This applies to both DOMESTIC and INTERNATIONAL students.

 - Prospective students must supply the following information directly to the Department of Planetary Sciences: